 The ATMP update is being completed consistent with master plan approach #1 outlined in the Municipal Class Environmental Assessment Study process.
 A key component of this study is two public consultation opportunities.
 The town is seeking input from the public to inform the development of the plan and identify a continuous and connected system of on and off-road AT facilities, policy improvements and opportunities to improve walking and biking within the town through education, encouragement and enforcement.

-The cycling network map (pdf, 1.2 MB) outlines the existing and proposed cycling network by facility type.
+The cycling network map (pdf) outlines the existing and proposed cycling network by facility type.
 Also illustrated on the map are other relevant features, such as municipal boundaries, the street and highway network, GO Transit stations, parks and major watercourses.
 You can also access cycling and walking trails information online by using the interactive map for Cycle, Walk Oakville.

 Visit the Active Transportation Capital Projects page for a list of projects currently being designed and constructed.